Phuctran-81/Reorder-Point-Setup-Model/README.md

 #### b.
 Seasonality-Adjusted ROP Model
 ***Note:** To optimize the accuracy, I calculated the multipliers separately for specific item at specific store (the multipliers such as Seasonality Index, Baseline 30d, MAE).* \
 Through the data exploratory analysis, I found that the sales is seasonal.
-Averagely, sales of monday is lower than the average week sales 20.84% while sales of saturdays and mondays are higher than the average week sales 12.46% and 18.40% respectively.\
+Averagely, sales of monday is lower than the average week sales 19.45% while sales of saturdays and sundays are higher than the average week sales 11.8% and 16.17% respectively.\
 From that result, i decided to use a formula for establishing reorder point called Seasonality-Adjusted ROP model:

 <img width="1273" height="82" alt="image" src="https://github.com/user-attachments/assets/4b2ad83f-14cd-4085-a37c-e99b11f8dc27" />